 Some posts and pages should not show up in search results.
 To make sure they don’t show up, you should tell search engines to exclude them.
 You do this with a meta robots

 noindex makes sure search engines never show it in their results.
+Here, we’ll explain how easy this is in WordPress, if you use Yoast SEO.

 Setting a post or page to